Leoy23/fe-m1-practice/day_1/README.md

-# Day 1: HTML and CSS
+#ø Day 1: HTML and CSS

 ## Open your local copy of fe-m1-practice in Atom